LapTQ/hello-cpp/summaries/behind-the-scene.md

 ## Destructor

 * Destructor: a special member function that is called automatically when an object of a non-aggregate class type is destroyed.
+For example:
+    * when an object goes out of scope normally
+    * when a dynamically allocated object is explicitly deleted using the `delete` keyword
 * The destructor must have the same name as the class, preceded by a tilde (`~`).
 * The destructor can not take arguments.
 * The destructor has no return type.
 * ⚠️ `std::exit()` can be used to terminate your program immediately.
 But it does not clean up local variables => no destructors will be called.
 Be wary if you’re relying on your destructors to do necessary cleanup work (closing a file, releasing memory, writing to a log file, etc.).